 At the same time, there is also often room for customization based on the child’s needs or comfort levels.

 Many synagogues and rabbis expect a period of study beforehand in order to demonstrate Jewish knowledge and commitment, and may include a community service component or other creative project.

 The ceremony itself often involves being called up to the Torah to recite blessings in front of the congregation and/or read the Torah portion.
-Other aspects may include giving a sermon or dvar Torah, leading part of the prayer services, or chanting the Haftarah – the reading from the Prophets that accompanies the Torah reading on shabbat.
+Other aspects may include giving a sermon or dvar Torah, leading part of the prayer services, or chanting the Haftarah – the selection from the Prophets that accompanies the Torah reading on shabbat.